gtsystem/lightkube/docs/reference/client.md

 * `Client(..., namespace=...)`
 * kubernetes config file

-### List or watch objects in all namespaces
+## List or watch objects in all namespaces

 The methods `list` and `watch` can also return objects for all namespaces using `namespace='*'`.

-::: lightkube.config.kubeconfig.KubeConfig
-    #:docstring:
-    #:members: